How to Unstick a Dog after Mating? – Itsaboutdog

 Veterinarians throughout the whole world always used to say that interrupting the ongoing procedure due to that scenario can be harmful to both dogs.

-A dog owner is often suggested not to do anything while the dogs are undergoing the process as the canine friend can get separated from each other independently.
+A dog owner is often suggested not to do anything while the dogs undergo the process, as the canine friends can separate independently.

 Make Them Feel Your Presence